BrassMC/Bradle/README.md

 The official Server for Bradle is located in Turty's Server [HERE](https://discord.gg/jCTnnhxc7J)

 ## Can I help with Bradle?
 Of course!
 Bradle is for anyone to help develop!
-Its kinda why its open source
+It's kinda why it's open source.